MTV Global: History

 By 1992, MTV Networks Europe had become the largest pan-European broadcasting company.
 MTV Europe was hosted by 38 million households in 28 countries.

-In 1993, MTV Europe moved to a new office at 180 Oxford Street.
-But the programs were filmed at the Breakfast television center on 17-29 Hawley Crescent, which was completely bought out by MTV Networks Europe.
+In the same year, a teletext called MTV Text appeared on the TV channel, through which you can watch a TV program, news, charts, participate in contests and communicate with the audience.

-From 1990 to 1996, MTV programs were rebroadcast on the central TV channels of Russia – "VID", "ORT", "2x2", "TV-6", "Muz-TV" and others.
-Also from 1992 to 1994 on the Polish TV channel TVP1.
+From 1989 to 1997, MTV programs were rebroadcast on Russia's main TV channels – ORT and its predecessors, 2x2, TV-6, Muz-TV and others; also from 1991 to 1996 on the Polish TV channel TVP1.

-The channel launched the premieres of the following programs: Beavis and Butthead, Æon Flux, The Brothers Grunt, etc.
+The channel premiered the following programs: Beavis and Butthead, Æon Flux, The Brothers Grunt, etc.

 In 1994, the channel began holding the MTV Europe Music Awards ceremony.
-Every year the ceremony takes place in one of the major European cities.

-On July 1, 1995, MTV Europe switched to pay TV broadcasting, and was also one of the first channels in Europe to start digital broadcasting.
+Every year the ceremony takes place in a major European city.
+On 1 July 1995, MTV Europe switched to pay TV broadcasting, and was also one of the first channels in Europe to start digital broadcasting.